 “It’s trial and error, it’s not one size fits all,” said Stanislaus.
 “CBD is a piece of the puzzle; it’s not a cure-all.”

 When her son, Connor, who has a severe autism spectrum disorder, was having violent outbursts that threatened his ability to stay at his care facility, Ellen Moran was desperate for something that would improve his anxiety and behavior.
 Concerned about side effects from psychiatric drugs, she obtained a large box of different CBD oils and proceeded to test out doses on herself, her husband and their son.

 The results were unconvincing.
 Now, they are trying out traditional psychiatric medicine.

-Dr. Glenn Elliot, a renowned child psychiatrist practicing in Palo Alto, said that CBD can seem like an attractive option, since psychiatric medicines have long lists of side effects, and CBD’s side effects are more unknown.
+Dr. Glenn Elliot, a renowned child psychiatrist practicing in Palo Alto, said that CBD can seem like an attractive option, since psychiatric medicines have long lists of side effects, and CBD’s side effects are more unknown new skype download for free.
 Also, he explained that since doctors offer few options for treating autism, parents are willing to try new and untested treatments.

 “It’s hope versus despair,” said Elliot.

 Before CBD became a trend, and before recreational marijuana was legalized in California, parents still found ways to treat their children with cannabis.
 But all too often, products would disappear from the shelves.
 Though medical marijuana was decriminalized in California in 1996, it didn’t stop manufacturers from being raided.